mattzipan/daily-dev-tips/src/pages/posts/creating-a-markdown-blog-powered-by-nextjs-in-under-an-hour.md

 ---
 layout: ../../layouts/Post.astro
 title: 'Creating a Markdown Blog Powered by Next.js in Under an Hour'
-metaTitle: 'Creating a Markdown Blog Powered by Next.js in Under an Hour'
+metaTitle: 'How to Next.js Markdown Blog in UNDER 1hr [2024]'
-metaDesc: 'How to load markdown pages in Next.js a full-blown tutorial [2022]'
+metaDesc: 'How to load markdown pages in Next.js a full-blown tutorial'
 image: /images/01-02-2022.jpg
 date: 2022-02-01T03:00:00.000Z
+modifiedDate: 2024-03-05T03:00:00.000Z
 tags:
   - nextjs
 ---